florianv/swap/doc/readme.md

 use Swap\Builder;

 $swap = (new Builder())
-    ->with('fixer')
+    ->add('fixer')
-    ->with('yahoo')
+    ->add('yahoo')
     ->build();
 ```

-As you can see, you can use the `with()` method to add a service.
+As you can see, you can use the `add()` method to add a service.
 You can add as many as you want, they will be called in a chain, in case of failure.

 > You can consult the list of the supported services and their options [here](#supported-services)